sunfounder/raphael-kit/docs/source/components/component_rotary_encoder.rst

     :width: 300
     :align: center

-The rotary encoder module counts the number of pulses output in the forward and reverse directions during rotation. unlike a potentiometer, this rotation count is unlimited and the number of pulses per cycle is 20.
-Press the key (SW) on the rotary encoder to start counting from zero.
+A rotary encoder is a position sensor that converts the rotation of a knob into an output signal, indicating the direction in which the knob is turned.

+Rotary encoders are digital versions of potentiometers, offering greater versatility.
+They can rotate continuously, while potentiometers have limited rotation.
+Potentiometers indicate exact knob position, while rotary encoders show changes in position.

 There are mainly two types of rotary encoders: absolute and incremental (relative) encoders.
 An incremental one is used in this kit.

-Incremental encoders give two-phase square waves, their phase difference is 90, usually called A channel and B channel.
+Incremental encoders produce two-phase square waves, with a 90-degree phase difference commonly referred to as the A and B channels.

-As shown on the right, when channel A changes from high level to low level, if channel B is high level, it indicates the rotary encoder spins clockwise (CW); if at that moment channel B is low level, it means spins counterclockwise (CCW).
-So if we read the value of channel B when channel A is low level, we can know in which direction the rotary encoder rotates.
+As illustrated below, when channel A transitions from a high level to a low level, if channel B is at a high level, it indicates that the rotary encoder is rotating clockwise (CW); if at that moment channel B is at a low level, it means the rotation is counterclockwise (CCW).
+Therefore, by reading the value of channel B when channel A is at a low level, we can determine the direction in which the rotary encoder rotates.